github/codeql/java/ql/automodel/src/README.md

 A significant part of the behavior of extraction queries is implemented in shared modules.
 When we add support for new languages, we expect to move the shared code to a separate QL pack.
 In the mean time, shared code modules must not import any java libraries.

+## Packaging

+Automodel extraction queries come as a dedicated package.
+See [qlpack.yml](https://github.com/github/codeql/blob/main/java/ql/automodel/src/qlpack.yml).
+The [publish.sh](https://github.com/github/codeql/blob/main/java/ql/automodel/publish.sh) script is responsible for publishing a new version to the [package registry](https://github.com/orgs/codeql/packages/container/package/java-automodel-queries).

+### Backwards Compatibility

+We try to keep changes to extraction queries backwards-compatible whenever feasible.
+There's several reasons:

+ - That automodel can always decide which version of the package to run is a flawed assumption.
+We don't have direct control over the version of the extraction queries running on the user's local machine.
+ - An automodel deployment will sometimes require the extraction queries to be published.
+If the new version of the extraction queries works with the old version of automodel, then it is much easier to roll back deployments of automodel.

 ## Candidate Examples

 This section contains a few examples of the kinds of candidates that our queries might select, and why.